hrzhao76/Vertexing-Tutorial/week_2.md

  wget https://root.cern/download/root_v6.24.02.Linux-ubuntu20-x86_64-gcc9.3.tar.gz
  tar -xzvf root_v6.24.02.Linux-ubuntu20-x86_64-gcc9.3.tar.gz
 ```
- - you will notice your root directory is not empty anymore, then
+ - you will notice your root directory is not empty anymore, we will use it later.

+#### 3. Build the revised version of [ACTS](https://github.com/hrzhao76/acts/tree/Add_Truth_and_Reco_Writer)
+ - same commands as those in week 1.
+ - **Remember** DO NOT source the new version of ROOT before running acts.
+Let it run its default version.

+#### 4. Open Jupyter Notebook
+ - To use the new version of the ROOT,
 ```bash
  source root/bin/thisroot.sh
 ```
+##### Option (if you have generated the events, and you want to make the source command a default):
  - we also need to enter the command into the environment variables so that you don't have to type in this command every time we want to use ROOT
  - to edit the environment variable
 ```bash